 2.2 Economic accounts (ECB)

-• Support Eurostat in and contribute to the revision of the European System of Accounts (ESA), which is implementing the reviewed international statistics standards, such as the 2008 SNA and the sixth edition of the Balance of Payments Manual, at the European level.
+• Support Eurostat in and contribute to the ongoing revision of the European legislation on national accounts, i.e. the European System of national and regional accounts in the Community (ESA 2010), which is implementing the revised international statistical standards, such as the 2008 SNA and the sixth edition of the Balance of Payments Manual.

-• Further develop the full system of quarterly integrated accounts by institutional sector for the euro area (the area formed by those EU Member States whose currency is the euro), also aiming at further enhancing the consistency between different statistics and its timeliness.
-These euro area accounts are prepared by the ECB and the National Central Banks of those European Union Member States whose currency is the euro (Eurosystem), together with Eurostat and the national statistical institutes.
+• Further develop the system of quarterly integrated accounts by institutional sector for the euro area (the area formed by those European Union (EU) Member States whose currency is the euro), also aiming at further enhancing the consistency between different statistics and its timeliness.
+These euro area accounts are prepared by the ECB and the National Central Banks, together with Eurostat and the national statistical institutes.
 The sectors covered are non-financial corporations, financial corporations, government, households and the rest of the world.
+Further milestones include a timelier delivery, no later than 90 days after the reference quarter, and the extension of the accounts to the 27 EU Member States.

 • Contribute to the development of international statistics standards through, for example, the development of the third part of the BIS-ECB-IMF Handbook on Securities Statistics and (ii) an active participation in the Advisory Expert Group on National Accounts, which following the revision of 2008 SNA, is in charge of the long-term Research Agenda.